Systems Theory & Audio Feedback

 - These feedback cycles interact and can support or counterbalance one another, producing stability, oscillation, or transformation. (p.
 312).

-- Amplifying feedback cycles can occur between people and cause problems; for example, two aggressive individuals can easily escalate a misunderstanding into a physical fight.
+- Amplifying feedback cycles between people can cause problems; for example, two aggressive individuals can easily escalate a misunderstanding into a physical fight.

 - These cycles can also occur within a person, causing problems.
 For example, reduced self-confidence can lead to poor performance, which in turn can further reduce self-confidence (p.
 312).